cqse/teamscale-cli/README.md

 ## Troubleshooting

 - If python does not find the name `ConverterMapping` try uninstalling the `python-configparser` system package and install `configparser` via pip.
+- If your files are not uploaded for pre-commit analysis make sure that you specified the correct encoding with the `--file-encoding` option.
+By default, the system encoding will be used for decoding.

 ## Limits